 One of the hallmark features of eating disorders is placing a high value on body weight and shape in determining one’s self-worth.
 In addition, people with eating disorders often believe that diet, exercise, or, in the case of bulimia nervosa–purging, can control body shape and weight.
 Individuals with bulimia nervosa purge in an attempt to eliminate calories consumed (which is actually ineffective), empty or flatten the stomach, modulate mood, or as a self-imposed negative consequence for binging.
 Bulimia carries serious mental and medical health risks.
 The road to recovery from bulimia usually involves (at least) outpatient therapy with a qualified mental health professional such as a psychologist or other eating disorder therapist.

 Cognitive behavioral therapy (CBT) is the most well-researched and effective treatment for bulimia.
-Therapy begins with an initial goal to immediately stop purging, monitoring weight and food intake and implementing regular eating, which usually looks like three meals and two snacks spread out over the course of the day.
+Therapy begins with an initial goal to immediately stop purging, monitoring food intake, and implementing regular eating, which usually looks like three meals and two to three snacks spread out over the course of the day.
 Over the course of therapy, the patient and therapist address the various factors that keep the eating disorder going including the over-evaluation of weight, shape, and one’s ability to control these factors, dietary restraint and restricting food intake, and mood and anxiety-related factors associated with the eating problem.

 Most patients with bulimia nervosa present to treatment at a weight that is in a “normal” range for their height.
-This is in contrast to those with anorexia nervosa, who are typically underweight.
-Despite being at a normal weight, the characteristic weight and body dissatisfaction associated with bulimia is strong at the beginning of treatment, and patients believe that they are controlling their weight via their purging behaviors.
+This is in contrast to those with anorexia nervosa, who by definition are at a lower weight.
+Despite being at a perceived “normal” weight, the characteristic weight and body dissatisfaction associated with bulimia are strong at the beginning of treatment, and patients believe that they are controlling their weight via their purging behaviors.
 People with bulimia often restrict food intake in various ways.
 But this control breaks down and leads to an eventual binge and purge.
 Because treatment involves eating meals at regular intervals without purging, a common fear at the outset of treatment is whether changing eating patterns will result in weight gain.
 The answer is…maybe.